• Skip to main content

 What to Do If You Receive Letter 5699

 Generally, the IRS makes initial contact with employers by sending Letter 5699 (Missing Information Return Form 1094/1095-C).
-This letter outlines the following reasons for not filing along with these resolution options:
+This letter outlines the following reasons for not filing, along with these resolution options:

 Ideally, you should get help dealing with this letter, and you should respond as soon as possible.
-After this letter, the IRS may send out penalty notices and start collection actions.

 Solve Your IRS Tax Problems Now